EstradaJesus19/Student-Group-Web-Page/README.md

 - **Blogs**: A collection of blogs written by group members.
 Each blog covers interesting and current topics in science.
 - **Gallery**: A collection of photos and videos from group events and activities.
 - **Events**: Information about past and upcoming events organized by the group, including talks, seminars, and workshops.
-- **Publications**: A list of academic publications and articles written by our members.
+- **Posts**: An embedded  instagram feed for showing posts and reels.
-- **About Us**: Information about the group, our mission, team members, and contact details.
+- **About Us**: Information about the group, mission, team members, and contact details.

 ## Preview